kokkos/kokkos-core-wiki/source/API/core/KokkosConcepts.md

 ### An Additional Concept for `DeviceExecutionSpace`?

-All of the device execution spaces, in their current state, have two extra member functions, `sleep()` and `wake()`.
+All the device execution spaces, in their current state, have two extra member functions, `sleep()` and `wake()`.
 It's unclear whether this is intended to be general, but if it is, there is an additional concept in the hierarchy:

 ```c++
 template <typename Ex>